seriesfi/prettier-config/README.md

 ### VS Code

 For any VS Code users (or users of forks like Windsurf), ensure you have the Prettier extension installed.
-If you have already had Prettier installed in the past, give it a once-over to ensure it's installed for Remote-WSL.
+If you have already had Prettier installed in the past, give it a once-over to ensure it's installed for Remote-WSL if you're on Windows.
 Make sure you've run `npm install` in your project directory to ensure the Prettier extension can find the configuration.
 In your settings, set